eltiffster/ENGL508Notebook/Week 2/index.md

 *Britain a major industrial power, esp.
 British Navy (blessed in the manifesto)

 **Politics**
-*Sets itself up as a violent break from the past ("BLAST", after all); mentions/disdains/blasts past movements like Aestheticism ("The Britanic Aesthete"(?), "Rousseauism")
++Sets itself up as a violent break from the past ("BLAST", after all); mentions/disdains/blasts past movements like Aestheticism ("The Britanic Aesthete"(?), "Rousseauism")
 *Violence as somehow purifying or cleansing: language of disease ("sins and infections" (11); a "lump" that bursts (32)) *Same in the figure of the hairdresser attacking Mother Nature, trimming hair into "_clean_ arched shapes and angular plots" (emphasis mine)
 *In that way, seems to be bringing order to disorder, but also paradoxically the form of the piece is disordered